peterrosenthal/gosutoraito/README.md

 **Game Summary:**

-The game is made up of three levels: the first, where you use a mirror shard to reflect light from a hole in the wall and get that light to hit a certain point in the room.
-The second, where you aim the light at floating ghosts to scare them away.
-The third level involves many switches an ghosts.
-You must navigate through the room to reach the end, avoiding ghosts or using light to shoo them away.
+Gosutoraito, or "Ghost Light," is a light reflection puzzle game where a fallen samurai must navigate the trials of a mysterious shrine to finally put his soul to rest.
+Enter the shrine and dive deeper into the depths of a stony purgatory by guiding a beam of light from floor to floor with mirrors and prisms.

+A more detailed description of the game, as well as Windows, Mac, and Linux builds, can be found on our [itch.io page](https://karasel.itch.io/gosutoraito).

-The first level has two mechanics- reflecting light with a held old/broken sword, and moving mirror fragments on pedestals.
-By using these two mechanics, the player can reflect light through the room.
-The second has one main new mechanic- using the sword to reflect light onto ghosts from many points in the room.
-The third combines these mechanics in an even scarier environment, in which the user must hit all switches and use light to avoid/remove ghosts to reach the end.
+The game starts out with a few simple mechanics - reflecting light with a held old/broken sword, and moving mirror fragments on pedestals.
+By using these mechanics, the player can reflect light through the room.
+Later, a new mechanic is introduced - using the sword to reflect light onto ghosts from many points in the room.
+The game gets progressively harder, combining all these mechanics in a scary environment, in which the user must hit all the  switches and use light to avoid/remove ghosts to reach the end.
 What's at the end is a surprise...